+n.
+D Time, out it D 32

-Purpose Doctor/Location Time, subjects Objectives Results Treatment Group while in the control group there were seven reported infections.
-UroShield Randomized Control trial 5 different nursing facilities 2017 - 2018 51 subjects 51 subjects were evaluated with 26 in the active/treatment group and 25 in the control group.
-All patients had been treated for at least one incident of a catheter- acquired urinary tract infection (CAUTI) requiring antibiotics in the preceding 6 months prior to trial initiation. subjects, proving a decrease in both bacterial colonization and the incidence of Urinary Tract Infection.
+Purpose UroShield Randomized Control trial Doctor/Location 5 different nursing facilities Time, subjects 2017 - 2018 51 subjects Objectives 51 subjects were evaluated with 26 in the active/treatment group and 25 in the control group.
+All patients had been treated for at least one incident of a catheter-acquired urinary tract infection (CAUTI) requiring antibiotics in the preceding 6 months prior to trial initiation.
+Results At the 90-day evaluation, 13 of 25 subjects (52%) in the control group developed a CAUTI requiring systemic antibiotics while only 1 of 26 patients (4%) in the UroShield TM group required antibiotic.
+All study subjects had an initial colony count of greater than 100,000 CFU cultured from their urinary tract.
+At thirty days, all subjects within the control group showed no change in the number of their bacteria count which was greater than 100,000 CFU, while those in the treatment group showed a reduction to 10,000 CFU in 15 of 26 subjects and only 1,000 CFU in 10 of 26 subjects, proving a decrease in both bacterial colonization and the incidence of Urinary Tract

+Infection.